 - If you add a school to your FAFSA form and later decide not to apply for admission to that school, that’s OK!
 The school likely won’t offer you aid until you’ve been accepted anyway.

-- You can list up to 10 schools on your FAFSA form at a time.
+- You can list up to 10 schools at a time on your FAFSA form.
 If you’re applying to more than 10 schools, here’s what you should do.

 TIP: To be considered for state aid, several states require you to list schools in a particular order (for instance, you might need to list a state school first).
 Find out whether your state has a requirement for the order in which you list schools on your FAFSA form.